Fehlnor/Projects/README.md

 # Python Projects
-This is my project list.
+This is my project list in order.
+1. Budget Checker (Console)
+2. Number guesser (Console)